reasonmii/ref_R/statQuest/PCA.md

 ```

 **First 6 rows in our data matrix**
-NOTE : The samples are columns, and the genes are rows
+</br>NOTE : The samples are columns, and the genes are rows

 ```{r}
 head(data.matrix)
 ```

 **Call prcomp() to do PCA on our data**
-The goal is to draw a graph that shows how the samples are related (or not related) to each other
+</br>The goal is to draw a graph that shows how the samples are related (or not related) to each other
-NOTE : By default, prcomp() expects the samples to be rows and the genes to be columns
+</br>NOTE : By default, prcomp() expects the samples to be rows and the genes to be columns
-Since the samples in our data matrix are columns, and the genes(variables) are rows
+</br>Since the samples in our data matrix are columns, and the genes(variables) are rows
-**★ we have to transpose the matrix using the t() function**
+</br>**★ we have to transpose the matrix using the t() function**
-If we don't transpose the matrix,
+</br>If we don't transpose the matrix,
-we will ultimately get a graph that shows how the genes are related to each other
+</br>we will ultimately get a graph that shows how the genes are related to each other

 ```{r}
 pca <- prcomp(t(data.matrix), scale=TRUE)
 ```

 **★ prcomp() returns three things: x, sdev, rotation**

-x contains the principal components (PCs) for drawing a graph
+</br>x contains the principal components (PCs) for drawing a graph
-Here we are using the first two columns in x to draw a 2-D gaph that uses the first two PCs
+</br>Here we are using the first two columns in x to draw a 2-D gaph that uses the first two PCs
-Remember!
+</br>Remember!
 Since there are 10 samples, there are 10 PCs
-The first PC accounts for the most variation in the original data
+</br>The first PC accounts for the most variation in the original data
-(the gene expression across all 10 samples),
+</br>(the gene expression across all 10 samples),
-the 2nd PC accounts for the second most variation and so on
+</br>the 2nd PC accounts for the second most variation and so on
-To plot a 2-D PCA graph, we usually use the first 2 PCs
+</br>To plot a 2-D PCA graph, we usually use the first 2 PCs
-However, sometimes we use PC2 and PC3
+</br>However, sometimes we use PC2 and PC3

 ```{r}
 plot(pca$x[,1], pca$x[,2])
 ```

 **Graph interpretation**
-5 of the samples are on one side of the graph
+</br>5 of the samples are on one side of the graph
-and the other 5 samples are on the other side of the graph
+</br>and the other 5 samples are on the other side of the graph
-To get a sense of how meaningful these clusters are,
+</br>To get a sense of how meaningful these clusters are,
-let's see how much variation in the original data PC1 accounts for
+</br>let's see how much variation in the original data PC1 accounts for

-To do this, we use the square of "sdev"
+</br></br>To do this, we use the square of "sdev"
-which stands for "standard deviation",
+</br>which stands for "standard deviation",
-to calculate how much variation in the original data each principal component accounts for
+</br>to calculate how much variation in the original data each principal component accounts for

 ```{r}
 pca.var <- pca$sdev^2
 ```

 Since the percentage of variation that each PC accounts for is way more interesting
-than the actual value, we calculate the percentages
+</br>than the actual value, we calculate the percentages

 ```{r}
 pca.var.per <- round(pca.var/sum(pca.var)*100, 1)